NickSanft/MissFritters/README.md

 ## Installation

 - Download Ollama - https://ollama.com/blog/llama3
 - Run the LLMs you wish to using Ollama.
-For all the models I use, run ./modelfiles/run.bat for Windows users.
+  - For all the models I use:
+    - Run ./modelfiles/run.bat for Windows users.
+    - Run the individual modelfiles using Ollama.
 - Use the package manager [pip](https://pip.pypa.io/en/stable/) to install any dependencies using the requirements.txt file (pip install -r requirements.txt)
 - If you want to use the Simple TTS, just use the SimpleStuffSayer in main.py.
 - If you want to use Advanced TTS instead of the simple, it requires a bit more setup...